When a critically important leadership role needs to be filled, what factors determine which recruiting strategy will be the most effective, and why?

 Value vs. Cost

-Contingency firms usually charge a fee based upon a percentage of base salary (12 - 24%), whereas retained search firms charge a percentage (25 - 33 1/3%) of the hired executive's total estimated first year's compensation (base salary, plus estimated annual bonus, sign-on, RSU's, etc., plus expenses.
+Contingency firms usually charge a fee based upon a percentage of base salary (12 - 24%), whereas retained search firms charge a percentage (25 - 33 1/3%) of the hired executive's total estimated first year's compensation (which may include base salary, plus estimated annual bonus, sign-on, RSU's, etc., plus expenses, in the case of the large global search firms).
 The value consideration hinges on the level of effort expended and the quality of the results received.

 While there always are exceptions to any rule, understand that in the majority of cases, the business model of the firm drives these characteristics more than the capabilities of its recruiters.
 The value of an individual recruiter (judgment, experience, ethics and thoroughness) can only be fully considered within the context of the business model.